-Q+A: New HOK CEO and President Bill Hellmuth Shares His Vision for the Future
+Q+A: New HOK Chief Executive Officer Bill Hellmuth Shares His Vision for the Future

 Hellmuth, who is based in the firm’s Washington, D.C., studio in Georgetown’s historic Canal House, has been HOK’s president since 2005.
 His promotion to CEO signals a renewed emphasis on design thinking and innovation across HOK.
 For the first time since 1990, when Gyo Obata stepped down to assume the role of chairman, the firm’s CEO is a design principal.
 Hellmuth brings special insight on managing the creative process—balancing the art and the business to generate the most value for clients.